skip to main content

 Best TV plans for watching the NCAA Basketball Tournament

-You can watch the NCAA Basketball Tournament through most TV providers, but Hulu + Live TV offers our favorite March Madness TV plan.
-Starting at $81.99 a month, you’ll get every channel of the men’s and women’s tournaments.
-The live TV streaming service also includes ESPN+ at no extra cost and unlimited cloud DVR storage.
+You can watch the NCAA Basketball Tournament through most TV providers, but Hulu + Live TV offers my favorite March Madness TV plan.
+Starting at $88.99 per month, you’ll get every channel of the men’s and women’s tournaments.
+The live TV streaming service also includes ESPN Unlimited (through the ESPN app) at no extra cost and unlimited cloud DVR storage.

-On its own, ESPN+ ($11.99 a month) is a cheap way to watch parts of the women’s tournament—offering select ABC and ESPN game simulcasts—and the men’s National Invitation Tournament.
+On its own, ESPN Unlimited ($29.99 per month) is a cheap way to watch the entire women’s tournament and the men’s National Invitation Tournament.
 Paramount+ is also an inexpensive option for watching the men’s NCAA Tournament.
-Its Paramount+ with SHOWTIME plan includes live CBS games and additional CBS Sports coverage.
+Its Paramount+ Premium plan includes live CBS games and additional CBS Sports coverage.

 If you’re looking for the cheapest way to tune in, a one-time TV antenna purchase can give you those same ABC and CBS games.
 But we’ll explain more about that in our free March Madness viewing options section further down.

 Pro tip: Sling TV is the cheapest live TV service with TBS, TNT, and truTV coverage—available for $45.99/mo. in its Sling Blue plan.
-However, you can stream live sports from those channels via B/R Sports on Max for as low as $16.99/mo.
+However, you can stream live sports from those channels via HBO Max for as low as $18.49 per month.

 Which TV providers carry March Madness games?